diksha-151/book-recommendation-system/README.md

-# 📚 Book Recommendation Webhook using Flask + IBM Watsonx Assistant
+# 📚 Book Recommendation System: Webhook using Flask + IBM Watsonx Assistant

 This project is a **Flask-based webhook** designed to integrate with **IBM Watsonx Assistant**.
 It helps build a conversational **book recommendation system** that suggests books based on user preferences like **genre** or **mood**.